Otmas/policies/README.md

 Policies
 ========

+This Code of Conduct used under the GNU GPL License.

 Mirror of policies for the Stumptown Syndicate.

 * [Citizen Code of Conduct](citizen_code_of_conduct.md): Templated Code of Conduct for use groups, projects, and events.